-LinkedIn is unquestionably a top platform for B2B marketing from brand awareness to lead generation — 97% of B2B marketers post on LinkedIn as part of their content marketing efforts.
+LinkedIn is unquestionably a top social media platform for B2B digital marketing from brand awareness to lead generation — 97% of B2B marketers post on LinkedIn as part of their content marketing efforts.

-Whether you’re just establishing your brand or a seasoned LinkedIn vet, it’s important to review your LinkedIn post strategy to ensure you’re experimenting with different formats that can help you keep your content fresh and drive consistent growth.
+Whether you’re just establishing your company page or a seasoned LinkedIn vet, reviewing your LinkedIn post strategy is important to ensure you’re experimenting with different formats that can help you keep your content fresh and drive consistent growth.

-In this article, we’ll cover the 12 different types of LinkedIn posts, and how to master LinkedIn engagement with 10 essential best practices.
+In this article, we’ll cover the 12 different types of LinkedIn posts and how to master LinkedIn engagement with 12 essential best practices.
 Let’s get started!

 The 12 types of LinkedIn posts — with examples

-As a business owner, it’s important to vary the content formats you’re using on LinkedIn.
+As a business owner, it’s essential to vary the content formats you’re using on your LinkedIn page.

-Your content strategy should take advantage of each post type to create a personal story around your brand that appeals to the types of business you want to connect with.
+Your content strategy should take advantage of each post type to create a personal story around your brand that appeals to the types of LinkedIn users and businesses you want to connect with.

-Below are the different content types with post examples to show you how to use each type of content.
+Below are the different content types, with LinkedIn posts with examples to show you how to use each type of content.

 1. Text-only